davecurryco/mystic-spheres/HuntForTheBlackDawn.md

  **Blowgun.** _Ranged Weapon Attack:_ +6 to hit, range 25/100 ft., one target. _Hit:_ 1 piercing damage and the target must succeed on a DC 18 Constitution saving throw or be poisoned for 1 minute.
 Poisoned creatures are paralyzed for 3 rounds, beginning at the start of the witch's next turn, and have disadvantage on Strength and Dexterity checks and saving throws while poisoned in this way.

  The witch might also avail herself of the items in her sea-chest depending on the tactical situation.
+If she is reduced to 0 hit points, her last words will be, "The horror...the horror!
+Kill them all!"

 The witch's sea-chest is bound with a **chain of binding**, which appears as a rusty iron chain locked with padlocks.
 This animated object will attack anyone who attempts to open the chest.